 Joan’s silver-blonde hair was still full and in the ponytail she had worn even to the grave.
 The facial features were mostly intact, with the exception of an abundant growth of black mold creeping unchecked over the cheeks and nose.
 The nose itself was dehydrated and beginning to crumble.
 Blackish-green mold spread in tendrils across the torso and covered one hand.
 The fingers were dehydrated and mummified, causing the nails to appear extra-long and the silver nail polish gleaming through the webs of mold was macabre.
 Everywhere the flesh was deteriorating and would soon pull away from the bone and disappear.
 It was some time before Dr. Helpern completed the report of his findings and sadly, he could not determine the cause death.

-Once John Hill was dead and Ash realized his daughter's death would remain forever unsolved, he and Rhea left Houston, relocating to Pensacola, Florida.
+Once John Hill was dead and Ash realized his daughter’s death would remain forever unsolved, he and Rhea left Houston, relocating to Pensacola, Florida.
 Boot reconciled with his grandparents in the early 1980s.
 Ash died of natural causes February 14, 1985, at age 87.
 Rhea died June 21, 1987, also at age 87.
-The Robinsons left their considerable estate to their grandson who became a lawyer and has, for many years, worked as a senior state's attorney in Montgomery County, Maryland.
-His daughters, as was his mother, are accomplished equestrians.
+The Robinsons left their considerable estate to their grandson who became a lawyer and has, for many years, worked as a senior state’s attorney in Montgomery County, Maryland.
+His daughter, like his mother, is an accomplished equestrian.

 The book Prescription: Murder was turned into a TV movie called Murder in Texas in 1981, and the script was written by John McGreeney and Ann Kurth.
 Katherine Ross portrayed Ann, Sam Elliott (a poor choice in the opinions of many) assumed the role of Dr. John Hill, the part of Joan Robinson Hill was played by Farrah Fawcett and Andy Griffith starred as Ash Robinson.